phalpern/WG21-halpern/n4034_destructive_move.md

 optimization is magnified when operating on entire arrays of strings: the entire array can be destructively moved with a single `memcpy`.
 This optimization was implemented at Bloomberg before move constructors were even invented and has yielded significant performance gains.

-It turns out that a large number of classes can be _trivially destructive-movable_.
-Note that trivially destructive-movable does not require or imply trivially copyable.
-After the destructive move is complete, the moved-from object must not be accessed, since any pointer members would point to memory shared with the moved-to object.
+Finally, it turns out that a large number of classes can be _trivially destructive-movable_.
+Note that trivially destructive-movable does not require or imply trivially copyable; after the destructive move is complete, the moved-from object must not be accessed, since any pointer members would point to memory shared with the moved-to object.

 Proposal summary
 ================